-In 1985 a group of 7 Chang Moo Kwan black belts got together in a small coffee shop in Walnut, California and formed a group called the ?untouchables.?
-They had one simple guiding principal for which to seek the truth: ?No person is above the ?art? in which they practice: No ONE and no group.
-The teacher is a conduit of the art for any given place and time.
-Their goal was to find and preserve all which was real and truthful about this art called Chang Moo Kwan.
+In 1985 a group of seven Chang Moo Kwan black belts got together in a small coffee shop in Walnut, California and formed a group called the "untouchables?"
+They had one simple guiding principal for which to seek the truth in Chang Moo Kwan: "No person is above the art in which they practice": No one and no group.
+They felt the teacher is a conduit of the art for a given place and time.
+Their goal was to find and preserve all which was real and truthful about Chang Moo Kwan.
 In seeking the truth they did not form a hypothesis and then try to prove it to be true.
-Open-minded they sought the truth.
-In their wildest imagination they never thought they would meet and train with Grandmaster Nam Suk Lee.
+Open-minded, they sought the pure truth.
+In their wildest imagination they never thought they would meet and train with Supreme Grandmaster Nam Suk Lee.
 To say the very least they stumbled on a lot more than ever expected.
 Of the original untouchables three remain: Grandmaster Jon Wiedenman; Master George Fullerton, and Master Anthony Barnes.

-Rekindle the Spark
+Rekindling the Spark

-It has been almost 10 years since the untimely passing of Grandmaster Nam Suk Lee then asked if the two martial artists if they were truly willing to "empty their cups".
-They agreed without pause.
-When Jon Wiedenman and George Fullerton emptied their Styrofoam coffee cups onto the shiny Mac Donald's linoleum floor and symbolically placed them empty on the table, Grandmaster smiled, nodded his head, and never turned back.
-This is a abbreviation of a wonderfully, complex story which will be detailed later.
-Grandmaster Lee and the then Master Wiedenman began training privately together and co-instructing the San Pedro, CA YMCA adult class.
+Supreme Grandmaster Nam Suk Lee then asked if the two martial artists if they were truly willing to "empty their cups".
+They agreed without missing a heart beat.
+When Grandmaster Jon Wiedenman and Master George Fullerton emptied their Styrofoam coffee cups onto the shiny Mac Donald's linoleum floor and symbolically placed them empty on the table, Supreme Grandmaster Lee smiled, nodded his head, and never looked back.
+This is of course, an abbreviation of a wonderfully, complex, and compassionate story which will be presented later.
+Supreme Grandmaster Lee and Grandmaster Wiedenman began training privately together and co-instructing the San Pedro, California YMCA adult class with Master Fullerton.

-There are several truths which are certain.
-First, had Grandmaster Jon Wiedenman and Master George Fullerton and not urged Grandmaster Nam Suk Lee to once again put on a uniform and re kindle the spark of Chang Moo Kwan which he ignited some 60 years before, much of what is original Chang Moo Kwan technique and philosophy would be lost...forever.
-Certainly, the essence of Grandmaster's art and teaching--from His heart as He knew it, would be gone.
+First, Grandmaster Jon Wiedenman and Master George Fullerton opened the door unconditionally to Grandmaster Nam Suk Lee, allowing him to once again put on a uniform and consequently re-kindle the spark of Chang Moo Kwan which he ignited some 60 years before.
+Had they not, much of what is original Chang Moo Kwan technique, form, and philosophy would be lost...forever.
+Certainly, the essence of Supreme Grandmaster Lee's art and teaching--from his heart as he knew it, acknowledged it, and treasured it...would be vastly diluted or forgotten.
 Not many instructors would be willing to let go of their past so readily to embrace the future.
-The three masters had to walk into their respective studios and say..."guess what, everything is subject to change with very little notice...so hang on!"
+Grandmaster Jon Wiedenman, Master Tony Barnes, and Master George Fullerton informed their respective studios "guess what, everything is subject to change with very little notice...so hang on!"

-Fourth, outside of a Tae Kwon Do Times Magazine from the early 1990's and a few group shots from the early days of Chang Moo Kwan-- circa 1946-52--there are scarcely any of photos of Grandmaster in a uniform, and none of him training.
-Grandmaster Jon Wiedenman has hundreds of photos, tens of thousands of video caps, and dozens of video tapes of Grandmaster teaching, judging, and training.
-A few are included here, in the Photo Album, and many will be added in the months and years to come.
+Fourth, outside of a "Inside Tae Kwon Do Magazine" from the early 1990's and a few group shots from the early days of Chang Moo Kwan (1948 to 1952) there are no photos of Supreme Grandmaster Nam Suk Lee in a uniform, and none of him teaching or training.
+Grandmaster Jon Wiedenman has compiled hundreds of photos, tens of thousands of video caps, and hours of video tapes of Supreme Grandmaster Nam Suk Lee teaching, judging, and training.
+We have included some in the pages which follow; much more will be added in the months and years to come.